opendocsg/slw-judgments-backfill/2001_SGHC_13/report.md

 The conviction

-Mr Tan cited the usual cases which are relied upon for the proposition that an `appellate court should be slow to overturn a trial judge`s findings of fact, especially where they hinge on the trial judge`s assessment of the credibility and veracity of witnesses, unless they can be shown to be plainly wrong or against the weight of the evidence`: **Yap Giau Beng Terence v PP** [1998] 3 SLR 656 at p 653.
+Mr Tan cited the usual cases which are relied upon for the proposition that an `appellate court should be slow to overturn a trial judge`s findings of fact, especially where they hinge on the trial judge`s assessment of the credibility and veracity of witnesses, unless they can be shown to be plainly wrong or against the weight of the evidence`: **Yap Giau Beng Terence v PP** <span class="citation">[1998] 3 SLR 656</span> at p 653.

 Mr Ng`s testimony